Keck-DataReductionPipelines/NIRSPEC-Data-Reduction-Pipeline/readme.txt

       OH sky lines are used to refine the theoretical wavelength scale.
 These lines are listed in the ir_ohlines.dat file which is          included in the download.
 In case you would like to use a different file, it can be specified by using an additional command          line argument descibed in advanced usage.

       in_dir: Path to directory which contains the raw FITS files to be reduced.
 This must include at least 1 object frame and 1 flat             image.
 For testing purposes, two sample NIRSPEC files are included in the download under the directory 'rawfits'.
 To check that the installation is successful, try running the pipeline on this directory and verify that it completes without any errors.
-The descriptions of the output products are provided
+The descriptions of the output products are provided in the document "NSDRP Products".

       out_dir: Path to the root of the output directory to used for storage of generated data products.
 This directory will be created if it does not pre-exist.